IBM/IBM-Z-zOS/zOS-EzNoSQL/EzNoSQL Documentation.md

 #### Parameters

-`znsq_connection_t`:
+`con`:
-C-constant contains the connection token from a previous `znsq_open()`.
+The connection token from a previous `znsq_open()`.

 `buf`:
-contains a buffer to receive the JSON document following a success read.
+contains a buffer to receive the JSON document following a successful read.

-`buff_len`:
+`buf_len`:
-contains the length of the buffer to receive the document.
+pointer to the length of the buffer to receive the document.
 The buffer may be larger than the returned document; however, if the buffer is too small to contain the document, an x'51 error is returned to the caller along with the required buffer length.
 For successful reads, the actual length of the document is returned.
 When reading documents containing an auto-generated key, allow for an extra 134 (86x) bytes.

 `key`:
 C-string containing the key name associated with either the primary or a secondary index and ending with one byte of x'00.